International court convicts Congo's Ntaganda of war crimes

 The court has also convicted one of their wartime opponents, Germain Katanga.

-The court has further convicted Ahmad al-Faqi al-Mahdi, a Malian who confessed to destroying cultural property, and former Ivory Coast president Jean-Pierre Bemba — but Bemba’s conviction was overturned on appeal.
+The court has further convicted Ahmad al-Faqi al-Mahdi, a Malian who confessed to destroying cultural property.
+Former Congo vice president Jean-Pierre Bemba was initially convicted of responsibility for crimes by fighters he sent to neighboring Central African Republic - but was acquitted on appeal.

 An ICC warrant for Ntaganda’s arrest was first issued in 2006, and he turned himself in at the U.S. Embassy in neighboring Rwanda in 2013, apparently having fled Congo due to infighting among military groups.